biosustain/dsp_nextflow_training/course_contents/Tutorial.md

 ```
 What happened?
 Did your `sayHello()` process run again?
 Notice that the work subdirectory referenced in the summary of the pipeline execution has not changed and contains all results files and logs from the previous run, this step has not run again.

-## Use command line interface (CLI) parameters for inputs
+## Command line interface (CLI) parameters for inputs

-> Nextflow has a built-in workflow parameter system called params, which makes it easy to declare and use CLI parameters.
+> Nextflow has a built-in workflow parameter system called **params**, which makes it easy to declare and use CLI parameters.

 Now we are going to modify how the channel is created to get the greeting value from the CLI in the workflow block.
 ```groovy